globaltravelreport/global-travel-report/content/articles/title-discovering-mackinac-island-a-novice-s-guide-to-an-iconic-midwestern-haven.md

   - Northern Michigan
 author: Global Travel Report Editorial Team
 ---
-Title: "Discovering Mackinac Island: A Novice's Guide to an Iconic Midwestern Haven"

 In the heart of Lake Huron, east of the renowned Mackinac Bridge, nestles an inviting retreat known as Mackinac Island.
 This idyllic locale, with its rich history spanning over a century, has long been a favoured holiday spot for Midwest vacationers.
 The island's allure is manifold; from its world-renowned fudge and quaint horse-drawn carriages to the breathtaking lake vistas, this charming outpost in Northern Michigan is an ideal family getaway.
 There's no need for a passport - just pack your bags and get ready to unwind and rejuvenate in this picturesque haven.

 Planning your inaugural journey to this iconic Great Lakes island?
 Here are some essential details to help shape your itinerary.
 The primary season to visit Mackinac Island is summer, when the majority of businesses spring to life from late April or early May and operate until early to mid-October.
 During this period, you'll be spoilt for choice with an array of hotels, restaurants, shops, and activities, all ready to enhance your stay.